 - RNFA = return on net financial assets and is calculated as net financial income/ NFA

 In this case, if there is positive spread between RNOA and RNFA, it reduces the ROCE.
 The reason for it being that shareholder’s funds is invested in financial assets and if the financial assets earn less than the operating assets, ROCE is less than the RNOA.

-Let us apply the same to Wonderla Holidays Limited and see where the company stands.
-Find below the snapshot of ROE for Wonderla Holidays Limited.
+Let us apply the same to Wonderla Holidays Ltd and see where the company stands.
+Find below the snapshot of ROE for Wonderla Holidays Ltd.

 Let me explain the ROE numbers for FY16 in detail: